 Our MCC-Blue River campus includes a wind turbine and solar panels so you can gain hands-on training.
 Many electives include trips outside the classroom to make learning more interactive.

-Our geology program is built around the Associate in Arts (AA) degree.
-This degree gives you a solid background in general education courses that can transfer to a four-year institution.
-It also allows 17 hours of elective courses that let you focus on your geology interests.
+Our geology program built around the Associate in Arts (A.A.) degree that can transfer to a four-year institution.
+It provides a well-rounded general educational foundation and electric options to focus on your interests.

 While MCC does not offer a degree in this field, these lower division (freshman/sophomore level) courses move with you to a four year college or university and depending on your chosen major may apply toward your degree or as an elective.
 Check with your transfer school and your MCC academic advisor for the most accurate and timely transfer information.